juliavolponi/contactBook/README.md

 # Contact Book

-Contact Book is an is a simple application that allows you to add, search, display, delete, and update contacts using Google Sheets as the backend storage.
+Contact Book is a simple application that allows you to add, search, display, delete, and update contacts using Google Sheets as the backend storage.
 The application targets anyone needing a simple contact management tool.

 [View application here](https://contact-book-volponi-6a8daca0e195.herokuapp.com/)